sbt/website/README.md

 scala-sbt.org
 =============

-This project is the source for scala-sbt.org.
+This awesome project is the source for scala-sbt.org.
 See [contributors](https://github.com/sbt/website/graphs/contributors) for the list of documentation contributors.

 scala-sbt.org is powered by: